 Traveling quiet rural highways, we find ourselves drawn to the barns that dot the landscape.
-Among humble homes and open fields, our eyes linger on these stately, purposeful structures.
-It’s as though their presence assures us that a simple, essential way of life still exists should we choose it.
+Our eyes linger on these stately, purposeful structures among humble homes and open fields, as though their presence assures us that a simple, essential way of life still exists should we choose it.
 (Cue eye rolls from our farmer friends, but this is our from-the-car fantasy.)
-As we whiz by on the pavement, barns seem to share an age-old wisdom that if things get complicated out there, you can always come here.
+As we whiz by on the pavement, barns seem to share an age-old wisdom: if things get complicated out there, you can always come here.

 Barn of Three Oaks accommodates up to eight guests with 3 bedrooms, 2.5 baths, a fully outfitted kitchen, and wood-burning fireplace.
 Located off Highway 12 between New Buffalo and Three Oaks, it’s a 5-15 minute drive to the beach, wineries, and most area attractions.